RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Results

 \subsection{Performance test}

-We demonstrate the performance of the proposed approach in a challenging scenario involving 10 \acp{uav} simultaneously navigating to antipodal positions on the circle of radius \SI{10}{\meter} (further referred as APCX scenario) with $r_{ca} = \SI{0.6}{\meter}$, and velocity and acceleration constraints up to \SI{20}{\meter\per\second} and \SI{40}{\meter\per\second\squared}, respectively.
+We demonstrate the performance of the proposed approach in a challenging scenario involving 10 \acp{uav} simultaneously navigating to antipodal positions on a circle of radius \SI{10}{\meter} (further referred as APCX scenario) with $r_{ca} = \SI{0.6}{\meter}$, and velocity and acceleration constraints up to \SI{20}{\meter\per\second} and \SI{40}{\meter\per\second\squared}, respectively.
 These constraints do not stem from the limitations in the proposed algorithm but reflect the constraints of the platform used for real-world evaluation.
 The obtained results show that the proposed approach outperforms other state-of-the-art approaches, MADER~\cite{tordesillas2022MADERTrajectoryPlannera}, EGO-SWARM-2~\cite{swarmingInTheWild}, HDSM~\cite{toumieh2024motionPlanning}, and RBL~\cite{boldrer2024rulebasedlloydalgorithmmultirobot} in terms of flight time while achieving collision-free navigation in all scenarios.
 Our approach shows \SI{31}{\percent} reduction compared to the best-performing approach, HDSM, even though HDSM does not consider quadrotor's dynamics.
 In the comparison, the proposed approach and RBL~\cite{boldrer2024rulebasedlloydalgorithmmultirobot} were deployed in a simulator that simulates the full dynamics of \acp{uav} and uncertainties in state estimation, whereas the rest of the methods were evaluated in authors' environments mostly assuming perfect control.
 The detailed results are presented in~\autoref{tab:comparison} with qualitative comparison provided in \autoref{fig:trajectories_comparison}.

 Since MADER and HDSM apply kinematic constraints per axis, the comparison includes also setups in which the original values of kinematic constraints are applied per axis instead of the limit to their norms.
 This allows these approaches to mitigate their disadvantage of being overly restricted in certain directions of flight, while effectively enabling violation of the kinematic constraints by up to factor $\sqrt{3}$ depending on direction of flight.
-Even under this extremely unfair setup, our approach maintains advantage of $\geq\SI{11}{\percent}$ reduction of the flight time.
+Even under this extremely unfair setup, our approach reduces flight time by more than $\SI{11}{\percent}$.